 The staff of the Authority is headed by an Executive Director who is responsible for the implementation of Authority programs, policies and procedures at the direction of the Board.
-There are four divisions and several departments that report directly to the Executive Director, including the Office of Emergency Preparedness, the Affirmative Action Compliance Unit, the Internal Audit Department and Public Affairs.
+There are four divisions and several departments that report directly to the Executive Director, including the Affirmative Action Compliance Unit, the Internal Audit Department, Public Affairs, and the Tunnel Redundancy Program.

-The Chief Operating Officer heads the Operations Division together with two Deputy Chief Operating Officers.
-One deputy is responsible for Operations, Engineering and Construction and the other deputy is responsible for Programs, Policy and Planning.
-Although the Operations Division provides some services on a consolidated basis to more efficiently support both Water and Sewer Systems, the costs for providing water and sewer services are separately tracked in order to comply with the Act.
+The Chief Operating Officer heads the Operations Division.
+Although the Operations Division provides some services on a consolidated basis to more efficiently support both the Waterworks System and the Sewer System, the costs for providing water and sewer services are separately tracked in order to comply with the Act.